-Floyd E. Bloom is currently a member of the President’s Council on Bioethics and is professor emeritus in the Molecular and Integrative Neuroscience Department at TSRI.
-We was previously founding CEO and board chairman of Neurome, Inc., Chairman of the Department of Neuropharmacology at the Scripps Research Institute, and Director of Behavioral Neurobiology at the Salk Institute and Chief of the Laboratory of Neuropharmacology of NIMH.
+Floyd E. Bloom has been a member of the Ethics Center Advisory Board since 2004.
+Dr. Bloom was a member of the President’s Council on Bioethics and is professor emeritus in the Molecular and Integrative Neuroscience Department at TSRI.
+He was founding CEO and board chairman of Neurome, Inc., Chairman of the Department of Neuropharmacology at the Scripps Research Institute, and Director of Behavioral Neurobiology at the Salk Institute and Chief of the Laboratory of Neuropharmacology of NIMH.

-A member of the National Academy of Sciences and the Institute of Medicine, he has received numerous awards, including the Pasarow Award in Neuropsychiatry and the Hermann van Helmholtz Award, the Sarnat Award for Mental Health Research, as well as a number of honorary degrees from major universities.
+A member of the National Academy of Sciences (1977) and the Institute of Medicine (1982), he has received numerous awards, including the Pasarow Award in Neuropsychiatry and the Hermann van Helmholtz Award, the Sarnat Award for Mental Health Research, as well as a number of honorary degrees from major universities.
 He is past editor-in-chief of Science Magazine.

+Jeffrey Kirsch has been a member of the Ethics Center Advisory Board since 2008.
 In 1983, Dr. Kirsch became the Executive Director of the Reuben H. Fleet Science Center located in San Diego’s beautiful Balboa Park.
-Under his leadership the institution has quadrupled its membership (to more than 12,000 families), doubled its physical size (in 1998 to 95,000 sq. ft.), and is recognized as a major contributor to the production and exhibition of IMAX® films in science museums.
-The Fleet’s education programs now reach 110,000 students per year and the Fleet has been awarded a number of prestigious Eisenhower grants from the State of California to train San Diego elementary and middle school teachers in inquiry-based methods for science education.
+Under his leadership the institution quadrupled its membership (to more than 12,000 families), doubled its physical size (in 1998 to 95,000 sq. ft.), and is recognized as a major contributor to the production and exhibition of IMAX® films in science museums.

-Dr. Kirsch’s first career path was in the physical sciences, rocketry, and aerospace engineering, having received his undergraduate education at Princeton University (B.S.E. in 1962), his M.S.A.E. at the University of Southern California (1963), and his doctorate in Aerospace Engineering from the University of Southern California (1969).
+Dr. Kirsch’s received his undergraduate education at Princeton University (B.S.E. in 1962), his M.S.A.E. at the University of Southern California (1963), and his doctorate in Aerospace Engineering from the University of Southern California (1969).
 After ten years in aerospace research his deep interest in science communications led him into a career in public broadcasting as Executive Producer and Director of the KPBS-TV Science Center in San Diego.
 Over a nine-year period, Dr. Kirsch was responsible for science-oriented program production.
 He led efforts that resulted in national programming slots and a number of award-winning TV documentaries on subjects dealing with issues affecting relationship between Science and Society.